hrw/onyx-send2boox/README.md

 # To do

-There is no error checking at all.
-No way to choose CN/EU/US cloud (EU one is hardcoded).
+- add error checking
+- handle more API calls